 For help in stopping bad behavior without using punishments, see our page entitled Stop Bad Behavior Positively.

 Punishments are risky.
 Reward-based training is not.
 Change your dog to want to do what you want him to do.
+See our page on How to Use Positive Reinforcement in Dog Training to learn how.
 There will be no need for corrections.
 There will be no battle.
 You can have a harmonious, stress-free relationship with your dog!
 Your dog will want to be with you and will trust you, even in stressful situations.
 You will enjoy a well-mannered dog.
 Your dog’s desires will start to line up with yours.
 Is this not the reason we have dogs to begin with?